tedneward/Azgaarnoth/Creatures/Nagas.md

 >5th level (2 slots): dominate person
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +7 to hit, reach 10 ft., one creature.
+>***Bite.*** Melee Weapon Attack: +7 to hit, reach 10 ft., one creature.
 Hit: 7 (1d6 + 4) piercing damage, and the target must make a DC 13 Constitution saving throw, taking 31 (7d8) poison damage on a failed save, or half as much damage on a successful one.
 >